erajasekar/AITILA/PITCHME.md

 ## How to make this useful beyond Hackathon?

-* Turn this into a Instrumentation Spark Playground where developers can do adhoc correlation/aggregation to explore AILTN.
+Turn this into a Instrumentation Spark Playground where developers can do adhoc correlation/aggregation to explore AILTN.
 (Just like people do with splunk queries, but spark + wave is much more efficient)

 ---
+## How to make this useful beyond Hackathon?

-* We can apply idea to correlate other log lines as well.
+We can apply idea to correlate other log lines as well.
 Eg. Correlate `AILTN` and `AUGEN` using request id.

 ---

+## How to make this useful beyond Hackathon?

-* Use DVA's Spark or Gridforce infrastructure to run pre-defined aggregation continuously and push results to Wave.
+Use DVA's Spark or Gridforce infrastructure to run pre-defined aggregation continuously and push results to Wave.